 Cultural Understanding and Interest

-- A good number of employees are considering cultural diversity as important and tend to understand how culture affects the way people prefer to work in their organisation (see green quadrant).
+- A good number of employees regard cultural diversity as important and tend to understand how culture affects the way people prefer to work in their organisation (see green quadrant).

-- However, about one third of employees express that they do understand other people's different values and beliefs, and find it challenging to mix with people at their multicultural workplace. (see yellow and pink quadrants).
+- However, about one third of employees report that they do not understand other people's different values and beliefs, and find it challenging to mix with people at their multicultural workplace. (see yellow and pink quadrants).

 - A small proportion of employees shows no interest in engaging with cultural differences in their workplace or might be oblivious to the importance of it (see purple and yellow quadrants).